Skip to content

 What is whereto.bike?

 whereto.bike is an open-source platform for building cycling wikis.
-Each wiki is curated by people who actually ride the routes — every photo was taken by someone who was there, every route was ridden by a real person.
+Each wiki connects you to the routes, events, and riding communities in your city — curated by people who actually ride there.
+Every photo was taken by someone who was there, every route was ridden by a real person.

 ottawabybike.ca is the first city running on whereto.bike.
-It covers 25+ cycling routes in Ottawa, Canada, with GPS tracks, photos, difficulty ratings, and local knowledge.
+It covers 25+ cycling routes in Ottawa, Canada, with GPS tracks, photos, difficulty ratings, and local knowledge — plus an event calendar and pages for local riding communities.

 The Ottawa guide started in 2022 as a personal project by José Albornoz, a cyclist who moved to Ottawa and wanted to find good routes.
 It grew into a community resource used by riders across the city.